navigation

 What is a competency interview?

-The competency interview consists in examining the employee's competences that are useful in a given position.
-It is also called a behavioral interview.
-The recruiter gives a grade based on the candidate's answers that relate to past situations.
-Asking questions about specific behaviors and examples of situations it allows you to learn, apart from the hard competences, also the soft ones, and often it is them that determines the efficient functioning of the employee on a daily basis.
-The recruiter can immediately verify what he has read in the candidate's CV by asking him or her about specific examples of selected attitudes.
-Questions specific to the competency interview may also be useful during the application process.
-Then the recruiter learns something about the candidate beyond what he can read on the official CV.
-This gives him a starting point useful during the recruitment interview and allows for the initial verification of the most important features.
+Competence interview consists of an examination of the employee's competences that are useful for the job.
+It is also known as behavioural interview.
+The recruiter gives an assessment based on the candidate's answers, which refer to past situations.
+Asking questions about specific behaviors and examples of situations It allows you to learn about soft skills in addition to hard skills, which are often the ones that determine how well an employee functions on a day-to-day basis.
+A recruiter can immediately verify what he or she has read in a candidate's CV by asking for specific examples of selected attitudes.
+Questions specific to competence interview can also be useful during the application process.
+This is when the recruiter learns something about the candidate beyond what they can read in the official CV.
+This gives him or her a jumping-off point that is useful during the interview and allows for an initial verification of the most important qualities.

 Your employees can become the best ambassadors of the company.